fgnt/sms_wsj/README.md

 The last option, that we provide, is dynamic mixing.
 With each iteration over the dataset, you will get a different utterance.
-The `rir` will always be the same, but the utterances will differ (The calculation of the RIR is to expensive to do it on demand):
+The `rir` will always be the same, but the utterances will differ (The simulation of the RIR is too expensive to do it on demand):
 ```python
 from sms_wsj.database import SmsWsj, AudioReader, scenario_map_fn
 from sms_wsj.database.dynamic_mixing import SMSWSJRandomDataset